 I am doing this because I believe that God is central to our lives and prosperity and so having a better relationship with him will only improve our lives.
 Whether people believe in his existence or not, they will have a relationship with him regardless.
 In studies, atheists and agnostics reported more anger at God during their lifetimes than believers.

 Children who were born to abusive parents but in a household that believed in God were able to work through some of their pain by blaming it on God.
 In other words, they took their pain and gave it to someone who could handle it.
-Psychologists looked at children who grew up in abusive households that did not believe in the existence of God and for those children the pain was far more detrimental because they had no avenue where they could vent it out.
+A Psychologist I know told me that children who grew up in abusive households that did not believe in the existence of God, for those children the pain was far more detrimental because they had no avenue where they could vent it out.
 I am not saying that God was to blame for their pain, it was their parents who abused their freewill, but that God has a very major part in our lives and this has nothing to do with piety.
 He created us and he also created a system where even the most vulnerable and defenseless will survive.